rackerlabs/rackspace-how-to/content/cloud-servers/about-cloud-server-images.md

 type: article
 created_date: '2012-07-24'
 created_by: Rackspace Support
-last_modified_date: '2016-06-10'
+last_modified_date: '2016-07-12'
-last_modified_by: Stephanie Fillmon
+last_modified_by: How Now Test Person
 product: Cloud Servers
 product_url: cloud-servers
 ---

+This is a test of the GitHub contribution system...

 Creating an image enables you to have saved images for later use as a template or master image.
 You can then use the saved images to easily